jamnjon/boatsurfing/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
+- [ ] Rate hosts/travellers
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for Hosts/Travellers Index
-- [ ] Set reminders on notes
-- [ ] Changelogs for Notes
+- [ ] Favorite previous Hosts/Travellers and have them show up at top of search
 - [ ] Multiple sessions

-[phase-one]: ./docs/phases/phase1.md
-[phase-two]: ./docs/phases/phase2.md
-[phase-three]: ./docs/phases/phase3.md
-[phase-four]: ./docs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md